ashkanvg/cuJSON/dataset/readme.md

 - For JSON Lines, use those datasets that ended in `_small_records.json`.
 - For Standard JSON, use those datasets that ended in `_large_record.json`.

+### Scalability

+The scalability folder is only for reproduced use of Scalability Result of our paper.